TheDavSmasher/VesselRoleMod/README.md

 An [Among Us](https://store.steampowered.com/app/945360/Among_Us/) mod that adds 1 new role on top of [Town Of Us &ndash; Mira](https://github.com/AU-Avengers/TOU-Mira).

-This mod adds a new role to the existing Town of Us: Mira mod, called the Vessel.
+This 1 role is called the Vessel.

 The Vessel can open themselves to be possessed by the ghosts of dead players, giving the ghosts control over the Vessel's body.

+Settings allow for:

-Depending on configuration, the ghost and vessel switch who has control at a given point, or even have the option to provide input for the same vessel at the same time.
+- Ghost and Vessel can switch who has control at a given point
+- Ghost and Vessel can share simultaneous control.

-Settings allow for impostors and neutrals to also be allowed to possess a Vessel.
+- Impostors and neutrals to also be allowed to possess a Vessel.
-Another option is that if the ghost who is possessing them had the ability to kill prior, then they'll have a kill button while possessing a Vessel, without the consent of the Vessel.
+- If the ghost had the ability to kill when alive, they'll have a kill button while possessing a Vessel, without the consent of the Vessel.
+- If the ghost had the ability to vent when alive, they'll be allowed to vent under the same circumstances as when alive.
+- Vessel knows the name of the Ghost.

-Vessels, under certain settings can also block certain players from possessing them.
+- Vessel can block specific Ghosts from possessing them.
-The default is providing a "blacklist" that can be updated at the time of a meeting.
-When possessed, they optionally can see the name of the ghost who possessed them.
-A secondary setting allows the Vessel to accept or reject a possession attempt whenever it happens, giving the name and the two options, as well as a maximum decision timer.